Ibou Touray: Rhyl

 After leaving Chester, Touray moved to Wales when he joined Rhyl.

-Touray made his Rhyl debut in the opening game of the season, in a 1–1 draw against Bangor City on 21 August 2015, starting the whole game.
-Since making his Rhyl debut, he established himself in the starting eleven for the side despite missing out one game through suspension.
-It wasn't until on 9 April 2016 when Touray scored his first goals, in a 5–0 win over Port Talbot Town.
+Touray made his Rhyl debut in the opening game of the season, in a 1–1 draw against Bangor City on 21 August 2015, being selected for the starting 11.
+After making his Rhyl debut, he established himself in the starting eleven for the side despite missing out one game through suspension.
+It wasn't until 9 April 2016 Touray scored his first goals, in a 5–0 win over Port Talbot Town.
 Rhyl had not won in 16 matches and faced accusations of match fixing due to suspicious betting patterns.
-At the end of the season, Touray went on to make a total of 29 appearances and scoring two times in total.

-After one season at Rhyl, Touray was released by Rhyl in May 2016.
+After one season at Rhyl, Touray was released in May 2016.

 Nantwich Town

 After being released by Rhyl, he signed for Nantwich Town.
 His move came after at a recommendation from the club's manager Dave Cooke.

 Touray made his Nantwich Town debut in the opening game of the season, in a 1–1 draw against Ashton United.
 Throughout the season, Touray established himself in the starting eleven at Nantwich Town as a left-back.
 He'a also played a role when the club won 5–3 in the penalty shootout to the final of Cheshire Senior Cup against Warrington Town.
 However, the club went on to lose the final after losing to Crewe Alexandra 3–2.

 After making 41 appearances in all competitions, Touray was awarded the club's Young Player of the Year.